lkwhite/lab-website-new/_pages/about.md

 - Develop new molecular methods that enhance single-cell and spatial gene expression experiments (funded by an [NIH Transformative R01](https://commonfund.nih.gov/tra/recipients))
-- Develop and apply novel RNA therapeutics that modulate gene expression (funded by the [RNA Bioscience Initiative](https://medschool.cuanschutz.edu/rbi))
+- Develop and apply RNA therapeutics that modulate gene expression (funded by the [RNA Bioscience Initiative](https://medschool.cuanschutz.edu/rbi))

 We are a group of RNA biologists, technology developers, and data analysts on a